arsalan0c/dafny-of-python/README.md

 # dafny-of-python
-A tool to statically verify a program written in a subset of Python.

 ![tool overview](tool_overview.png)
-## Architecture
-*dafny-of-python* translates a Python program as well as a specification annotated in comments to the [Dafny](https://github.com/dafny-lang/dafny) verification language.
+*dafny-of-python* enables formal verification Python programs by translating a program written in a subset of Python along with its specification to the [Dafny](https://github.com/dafny-lang/dafny) verification language.
+Assuming the translation is correct, successful verification of the translated Dafny program implies that the same properties hold for the original Python program.

-## Requirements
--mypy
--niceparser
--sexp jane street

-## Overview

-## Language
-- mypy
-- python subset + types
-- specifications: res

 ## Usage
 ```